-There are a multitude of fumes that could be inside your Naples home.
+There are a lot of fumes that could be in your Naples home.
 Natural gas and vapors that originate from household fixtures, carpeting and paints.
-Not a one of them are as hazardous as carbon monoxide.
+Not a one of them are as threatening as carbon monoxide.

-Call Service Experts Heating & Air Conditioning at 239-908-6991 today to begin shielding your home against this dangerous gas.
+Call Service Experts Heating & Air Conditioning at 239-908-6991 today to begin defending your home against this dangerous gas.

 Why is Carbon Monoxide so Dangerous?